Eleanor Raymond: Death and legacy

 Raymond died in Boston, Massachusetts, on July 4, 1989, at the age of 102.

-A collection of Raymond's blueprints, papers, diaries, letters, and scrapbooks documenting some 200 of her buildings are held by the Harvard Graduate School of Design.
-A portfolio of materials about her architectural work is held by the museum Historic New England and includes a number of articles by Power about Raymond.
+A collection of Raymond's blueprints, papers, diaries, letters, and scrapbooks documenting some 200 of her buildings is held by the Harvard Graduate School of Design.
+A portfolio of materials about her architectural work is held by the Historic New England museum, and includes a number of articles written by Power about Raymond.